Statement of Service for Students

 If at any stage you are not happy with the quality of our services please contact the Director, Sean Gannon (email@example.com or telephone 8962556).
 There is also a formal complaints procedure in place.

 Codes of practice and standards

-As a member of AGCAS the Careers Service is committed to promoting equality of access and treatment in education, employment, training and guidance regardless of race, religion, gender, disability, marital status, social class, age or sexual preference.
-Staff in the Service also work to the following codes and standards - the College's Equal Opportunities policy, the Student Charter and Quality framework, the Careers Service Code of practice for students with disabilities and the code of practice in relation to graduate recruitment jointly agreed by AGCSI, IPD, IBEC and USI.
+As a member of AGCAS the Careers Service is committed to promoting equality of access and treatment in education, employment, training and guidance regardless of race, religion, gender, disability, civil status, family status, social class, age or sexual orientation.
+Any records of your discussions with an adviser are available to you under Freedom of Information legislation Staff in the Service also work to the following codes and standards - the College's policies (www.tcd.ie/about/policies) and the code of practice in relation to graduate recruitment jointly agreed by AHECS, IPD, IBEC and USI.
 Copies of these codes and policy documents are available on request.

 Limitations of our service

-- Due to space limitations there is restricted access to the Careers Information Centre and it may not always be possible to facilitate employer fairs or interviews on campus.
+- Due to space limitations it may not always be possible to facilitate employer fairs or interviews on campus.